VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 ```

 Sure, you could just `cd ..` to get up a directory and get higher level information.
-What if you're programatically looking through files at a location that's not your present working directory (`$pwd`)?
+What if you're programmatically looking through files at a location that's not your present working directory (`$pwd`)?
 You can easily pull the file's version of `cd ..` with this:

 ```powershell